 Today's itinerary includes a morning kennel tour in Denali.
 Learn about the Alaska state sport of dog mushing with a stop at a local Iditarod sled dog kennel.
 You'll be amazed to learn about this fascinating sport, the musher, the dogs, and even get to hold a future champion puppy in your arms.
 After this authentic visit, we won't be surprised if you are ready to run "The Last Great Race" yourself.

 More than just the mountain, Denali National Park is six-million acres of wild land.
 This afternoon, your tour will take you into this pristine region of Alaska on the only road into and out of the park.
-Along the way, enjoy a fully narrated ride learning about the flora and fauna of the area while looking out for the wild animals that roam freely and call this park home.
-While in this beautiful area, set aside time to experience the solitude and tranquility that vast wilderness can provide.
+Along the way, enjoy a fully narrated ride learning about the flora and fauna of the area whilst looking out for the wild animals that roam freely and call this park home.
+Whilst in this beautiful area, set aside time to experience the solitude and tranquility that vast wilderness can provide.

 During your included Tundra Wilderness Tour, you will travel 53 miles into Denali National Park, enjoying the incredible scenery and some of the best opportunities to see wildlife in its natural setting.
 A light snack is included on the tour.
 Tour duration is approximately 7 hours.
 Upon arrival in Alaska, your Tour Director will advise you of your tour time.

 8:30am Iditarod Sled Dog Kennel Visit